Learn the why

 Pricing

 Tendlet should be useful before you pay.
-Free covers up to 2 folk — enough for Pierre and a Monstera — with full daily care, suggested meal plans, and grocery lists.
-Premium is €3/month when you want more folk, Explore, edited meal plans, and the full plant toolkit.
+Free covers up to 2 profiles total — enough for Omer and a Monstera — with full daily care, suggested meal plans, grocery lists, and own-device iCloud sync.
+Premium is €3/month when you want more profiles, Family Share, Explore, edited meal plans, and the full plant toolkit.

 €0